About Lindsey Goodman

 Lindsey Goodman is a soloist, recording artist, chamber collaborator, orchestral musician, educator, and clinician.
 Renowned for her “generous warmth of tone and a fluid virtuosity” (Charleston Gazette), Lindsey has performed solo and chamber concerts, taught masterclasses, and given presentations at countless series, festivals, and universities “with energy and artistry, conveying her exuberance and creativity” (Pittsburgh in the Round).
 Performances “played with conviction” (New York Times) have been heard across three continents, including at Carnegie Hall, Eastman School of Music, University of Cincinnati College–Conservatory of Music, Edinburgh Festival Fringe, New York City Electroacoustic Music Festival, Google headquarters, several National and Canadian Flute Association conventions, and across China.

 A dedicated educator for all ability levels, Ms. Goodman is on faculty at both West Virginia State University and Marietta College (OH) as adjunct lecturer of flute.
-She has served as interim professor of flute at West Virginia, Capital (OH) and Ashland (OH) Universities and been on faculty of the Mostly Modern Festival (NY) and CODA Academy (WV).
+In 2019, she expanded her teaching studio to include Skype lessons, offering regularly-scheduled sessions for professional and collegiate students specializing in orchestral audition preparation and collegiate auditions at all levels.
+Ms. Goodman has served as interim professor of flute at West Virginia, Capital (OH), and Ashland (OH) Universities and been on summer faculty of the Mostly Modern Festival (NY) and CODA Academy (WV).
+She is a co-founder of both the Mid-Ohio Flute Intensive and PANdemonium4 Flute Symposium summer masterclasses.
 Additionally, Ms. Goodman is sought after as a clinician for master classes and presentations on music careers, entrepreneurship, electroacoustics, chamber collaboration, and commissioning, reaching students across two countries during the last ten seasons.
 She has also written for The Flute View and The Flute Examiner periodicals.

 A committed advocate for living composers and electroacoustic music, Lindsey “appears to know no fear in tackling the most demanding music” (Pittsburgh Tribune-Review) and is an active commissioner of new works with over 140 world premieres to her credit.
 Her debut solo album, reach through the sky, is available from New Dynamic Records, and her second solo release, also available from PARMA Recordings, is returning to heights unseen, “an excellent album of compelling works expertly performed” (The Flute View).
 She can also be heard in solo, chamber, vocal, and orchestral performances on the New World, Albany, New Focus, and Navona labels, among others.
 Lindsey has given multiple professional recitals in New York City, performed concertos from Mozart to commissioned works in the United States and Canada, and been featured in live and recorded radio broadcasts on stations across the country.